-While maTE selects the top j (here 2) miRNAs; in the future, it would be beneficial to determine a minimal network of miRNAs and their targets which maximizes the amount of differential expression among states.
-For this we aim to add an optimization step embedding the yellow part of the algorithm (Figure 2) using for example a genetic algorithm.
+While maTE selects the top j (here 2) miRNAs, in the future, it would be beneficial to determine a minimal network of miRNAs and their targets that maximizes the amount of differential expression among states.
+To achieve this objective, we aim to add an optimization step embedding the yellow part of the algorithm (Figure 2) using, for example, a genetic algorithm.

-Acknowledgements
+Acknowledgments

 Not applicable.